Audio interface buying guide

 The surprising thing about home recording is that starting out doesn’t need to be expensive.
 Your studio can grow with your personal ambitions.
 Even a basic interface, adjusted correctly, can get a perfectly good signal into your computer for processing and editing.
 And there are plenty of solid quality, inexpensive microphones and monitor speakers, too.

 Basic home recording setups have enabled thousands of people to generate podcasts, demos, radio dramas, and ambient soundscapes, among other projects.
+Hit songs have been made by so-call "bedroom producers."
 The only real restricting factor is the time you have to spend and the limits of your imagination.